-- Any equipment taken off site should be signed out by the school administrator - The administrator and ICT technician will be responsible for regularly updating anti-virus software - No portable data storage devices from outside school should be allowed in machines without permission from the ICT coordinator or system administrator. - Use of ICT will be strictly in line with the school's 'Acceptable Use Policy' - Parents will be made aware of the 'Acceptable Use policy' and will be asked to give signed permission for their children to use computers, the Internet and e mail in school

-- All pupils and parents will be aware of the School Rules for Responsible Use of ICT and the Internet and will understand the consequence of any misuse.
-Secondary pupils will be asked to sign a commitment to keeping the rules. - The agreed rules for Safe and Responsible Use of ICT and the Internet will be displayed in all ICT areas.
+- Any equipment taken off site should be signed out by the school administrator - The administrator and ICT service will be responsible for regularly updating anti-virus software - No portable data storage devices unless they are encrypted from outside school should be allowed in machines without permission from the ICT coordinator or system administrator.
+Encrypted flash drives can be supplied to teachers and TA's as necessary. - Use of ICT will be strictly in line with the school's 'Acceptable Use Policy' - Parents will be made aware of the 'Acceptable Use policy' and will be asked to give signed permission for their children/young adult to use computers, the Internet and e-mail in school - All pupils/adult learners and parents will be aware of the School Rules for Responsible Use of ICT and the Internet and will understand the consequence of any misuse.
+If appropriate pupils and their parents can be asked to read and sign an ICT contract.
+Via the school agreement on administration and by availability of policies to read online, - The agreed rules for Safe and Responsible Use of ICT and the Internet will be included in the school prospectus and staff handbook